altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 *Felix paused, then shrugged*
 "FL__F::Chemistry?"
-*Felix again pushed some buttons on a pin pad and the door opened* ~Kent followed into a room seemingly designed to be as garish as possible~ "FL__F::To the right after the foyer, there are fainting couches, put him there" *Kent moved to the other room*
+*Felix again pushed some buttons on a pin pad and the door opened* ~Kent followed into a room seemingly designed to be as garish as possible.
+Green and purple clashed together in stripes - physically straining Kent's eyes~
+"FL__F::To the right after the foyer, there are fainting couches, put him there" *Kent carried the Chemist to the other room*
 ~To find Martha, and a fish-man talking~
 'K::Keep it together, so there is a fish-man, so what?'
 "NT::$Ehime:"